-Additionally, $11.1 billion is paid in sales tax and MSA payments to the states each year.
+Additionally, $12 billion is paid in sales tax and MSA payments to the states each year.

-Even so, policymakers support cigarette excise taxes as a way to raise revenue while providing an incentive for people to quit smoking.
 State and local governments increasingly rely on such taxes to fund vital government services, often earmarking taxes to fund education, health services, or other programs that grow in cost over time due to inflation, population growth and other factors.
-Over the past decade, the number of cigarettes sold has continued to fall.
-In the last three years, shipments have decreased by 0.1 percent, 3.2 percent and 4.6 percent in 2015, 2014 and 2013 respectively.
+Over the past decade, the number of cigarettes sold has decreased by an average of 1.9 percent per year.

 Increasing tobacco taxes to fund government programs is bad public policy.
 Funding public programs with a declining revenue source, such as tobacco products, invariably falls short of budgetary needs, causing legislators to look for more taxes or sources of revenue to fill the gap.
 Only about one-third of states that pass tobacco tax increases meet their revenue projections, according to The R Street Institute, a non- profit, non-partisan, public-policy research organization.
+Even so, some policymakers support cigarette excise taxes as a way to raise revenue while providing an incentive for people to quit smoking.